 The Respiratory ECHO sessions are based on work done by the recent NHS Highland Respiratory Pathfinder learning needs survey.
 With this in mind they’re aimed to appeal, in particular, to GPs, GP trainees, Practice nurses and AHPs.

-Following the planning and information meeting held on the 16th March we now have a confirmed curriculum which took account of the general consensus at the meeting and additional suggestions for content.
+Following the planning and information meeting held on the 16th March we had a confirmed curriculum which took account of the general consensus at the meeting and additional suggestions for content.